How to whitelist a Minecraft server: commands and server.properties

 - Stop public sharing of the server address until the whitelist is ready.

-- Run /whitelist reload after batch edits or file changes.
+whitelist reloadafter batch edits or file changes. - Run

 Do not edit whitelist.json by hand unless the server is stopped and you know the UUID format.
 For normal server management, console commands are safer.